 This is an original product of Biei Senka, a shop that sells food products of Biei.
 It is made with butter, milk, wheat, and other ingredients produced only in Biei.
 Having a crisp texture, it has a rich buttery flavor.

-Places to shop in Furano and Biei
+Shopping in Furano and Biei

-There are no large commercial facilities or duty free shops in either Furano or Biei.
+There are no large commercial facilities or duty-free shops in either Furano or Biei.
 Most shopping is done at antenna shops in the city at stores attached to sightseeing facilities.
 It’s best to enjoy eating sweets and refrigerated items on the spot.

 1. Furano Marche offers fresh, locally grown vegetables